virtualforce/TI-Sensor-Tag-with-Raspberry-Pi/README.md

 I'm using Raspbery Pi 3 in which bluethooth is build-in, so I didn't need 'Bluetooth CSR 4.0 Dongle'.

-For the instalation of Bluez we folow the [IMB IoT Recepie] (https://developer.ibm.com/recipes/tutorials/ti-sensor-tag-and-raspberry-pi/) as following:
+For the instalation of Bluez we folow the [IMB IoT Recipes] (https://developer.ibm.com/recipes/tutorials/ti-sensor-tag-and-raspberry-pi/) as following:

 First of all we need to setup Bluez setup in the Raspbery Pi and enable it for connecting bluetooth devices.